Guild of St George: Museum

-In Sheffield, in 1875, Ruskin established St George's Museum for the working men of that city and surrounding areas (and particularly for Sheffield’s iron workers whom he much admired).
-Originally situated on high ground on Bell Hagg Road, in Walkley, north-west Sheffield, at the cottage occupied by its first curator (until 1889) Henry Swan, the museum, which was free to enter, was open until 9pm, on Sunday afternoons and by appointment to maximise its accessibility for working people.
-It housed the increasingly bountiful collection of artworks (pencil sketches, architectural drawings, watercolours, copies of Old Masters and so on), minerals, geological specimens, casts of sculpture, manuscripts (most of them medieval in origin), books (many of them rare) and a multitude of other beautiful and precious items.
+In Sheffield, in 1875, Ruskin established St George's Museum for the working men of that city and surrounding areas, and particularly for the local iron workers whom he much admired.
+It was situated until 1889 in a cottage on high ground in Bell Hagg Road, Walkley, in north-west Sheffield.
+Its first curator was Henry Swan (1825-1889), a former pupil of Ruskin's at the London Working Men's College, and he was assisted by his wife, Emily (1835-1909).
+The museum, which was free to enter, was open until 9pm, on Sunday afternoons, and by appointment at other times, in order to maximise its accessibility for working people.

+The museum housed the increasingly bountiful collection of artworks (pencil sketches, architectural drawings, watercolours, copies of Old Masters and so on), minerals, geological specimens, casts of sculpture, illuminated manuscripts (most of them medieval in origin), books (many of them rare), coins, seals, and a multitude of other beautiful and precious items.
 Through the Museum, Ruskin aimed to bring to the working man many of the sights and experiences otherwise confined to the wealthy who could afford to travel through Europe.
 (The original Museum has been recreated "virtually" online.)

-In 1890, the newly styled Ruskin Museum relocated to Meersbrook Park, and remained there until 1950.
-After a period of great uncertainty, the Guild collection was kept in the library at Reading University from 1964.
+In 1890, the relocated and newly styled Ruskin Museum opened at Meersbrook Park, and remained there until 1950.
+After a period of great uncertainty, the Guild collection was removed in 1964 to the library at Reading University's London Road campus.
 However, the collection returned to Sheffield in 1981, and was displayed at the Ruskin Gallery situated in the former Hayes Wine Store on Norfolk Street from 1985 to 2001.
+Since 2001, it has been part of Sheffield's Millennium Gallery.